 “Every square is the middle piece.”

-So we ended the argument with architecture: a full layer of mozzarella built INTO the center of the pan.
-Now every serving pulls up with that stretchy, molten middle — corner pieces included.
-Democracy, restored.
+The key structural choice is a full layer of mozzarella in the center of the pan.
+Every serving then pulls up with a stretchy, molten middle, including the corner pieces.

 🍝 The promise: saucy, cheese-veined baked ziti with a molten middle in every square — about an hour, feeds six with leftovers.